Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 | enterprise | https | x           | true     | false    | (*)     | (*)      |
 | enterprise | https | x           | true     | true     | (*)     | (*)      |

 Both `community` and `enterprise` ACS deployments can be used with the same options, but `enterprise` may also use Insight Engine (replacing Search Services) and Insight Zeppelin services.

 ## Passing parameters from command line

 Default values for options can be specified in the command line, using a `--name=value` pattern.
 When an options is specified in the command line, the question is not prompted to the user, so you can generate a Docker Compose template with no user interaction.

 ```
-$ yo alfresco-docker-compose --acsVersion=6.1 --alfrescoVersion=community --httpMode=http --clustering=true
+$ yo alfresco-docker-compose --acsVersion=latest --alfrescoVersion=community --httpMode=http --clustering=true
 ```

 **Parameter names reference**

-`--acsVersion`: currently only accepting 6.1 `--alfrescoVersion`: community or enterprise `--httpMode`: http or https
+`--acsVersion`: default latest, but could be set to e.g. 6.1.0.5 `--alfrescoVersion`: community or enterprise `--httpMode`: http or https
 `--clustering`: true or false